jelisharbb/jelisharbb/README.md

 ###

 <p align="left">I am a BS Computer Engineering student majoring in Big Data at the Polytechnic University of the Philippines.
-Currently, I am taking online courses and self-studying as I am aspiring to become a Data Analyst.</p>
+Currently, I am taking online courses and self-studying Data Analysis.</p>

 ###